 P.1b(3).
-Your supply network consists of the external entities involved in producing and delivering your products and/or services to your customers and offering post-sales support.
+Your supply network consists of the external entities involved in producing and delivering your health care services to your patients and other customers and offering post-care support.
 For some organizations, these entities form a chain, in which one entity directly supplies another.
 Increasingly, however, these entities are interlinked and exist in interdependent rather than linear relationships.
-The Criteria use the term supply network to emphasize the interdependencies among organizations and their suppliers.
+The Health Care Criteria use the term supply network to emphasize the interdependencies among organizations and their suppliers.
 The term supply network represents an evolution and maturity in supply-chain management.

-For additional guidance on this item, see the Criteria Commentary.
+For additional guidance on this item, see the Health Care Criteria Commentary.